Grace Jones: MusingsPast, Online Wed 30 Sep – Mon 15 Mar, Fortnightly on Wednesday, 6pm

 The series references Jones' third and final disco album Muse, thought to have been unsuccessful due to Disco Demolition Night, a 1979 anti-black, anti-queer protest against disco music where protestors set fire to hundreds of disco records.
 Disguised as backlash from rock music fans, the event forced disco underground, steering a lasting shift in the direction of popular music.

-Listen to Nigerian-British author Irenosen Okojie read her short-story Grace Jones, winner of the AKO Caine prize for African writing 2020; British-Eritrean musician Desta Hailé reading excerpts from her upcoming book, Black Beauty Model Agency (Independently published, 2021); performance studies scholar, Ricardo Montez reading an excerpt from the chapter ‘Theory Made Flesh?: Keeping Up with Grace Jones’ from his newly released Keith Haring’s Line: Race and the Performance of Desire (Duke University Press, 2020); British cultural theorist Mark Fisher’s ‘I, the Object’, from his influential blog k-punk; ‘I feel Love: Disco and its Discontents’ by Tavia Nyong’o; and art critic Douglas Crimp’s acclaimed DISSS-CO (A Fragment): From Before Pictures, A Memoir of 1970s New York (MoMA PS1, 2016).
+Listen to Nigerian-British author Irenosen Okojie read her short-story Grace Jones, winner of the AKO Caine prize for African writing 2020; British-Eritrean musician Desta Hailé reading excerpts from her upcoming book, Black Beauty Model Agency (Independently published, 2021); performance studies scholar, Ricardo Montez reading an excerpt from the chapter ‘Theory Made Flesh?: Keeping Up with Grace Jones’ from his newly released Keith Haring’s Line: Race and the Performance of Desire (Duke University Press, 2020); British cultural theorist Mark Fisher’s ‘I, the Object’, from his influential blog k-punk; ‘I feel Love: Disco and its Discontents’ by Tavia Nyong’o; art critic Douglas Crimp’s acclaimed DISSS-CO (A Fragment): From Before Pictures, A Memoir of 1970s New York (MoMA PS1, 2016); cultural studies scholar, Tim Lawrence’s ‘Life and Death on the Pulse Dance Floor’; and excerpts from Cruising Utopia: The Then and There of Queer Futurity by José Esteban Muñoz.

 Wed 30 Sep: Irenosen Okojie, ‘Grace Jones’ Nudibranch, read by the author.